Stalking and Reporting Camping Activity

 The objective of the campers is to observe the game leader, noting down all his activity.
 They should also attempt to get as close as they can to the game leader without being detected.

 The game leader should observe the outlying land looking for campers.
-Each time he sees one that he can identify, he puts one mark by his name on the roster.
+Each time he sees a camper that he can identify, he puts one mark by the camper's name on the roster.

 The game leader should also occasionally do obvious activities such as search through binoculars, read a newspaper, use a compass, sharpen his knife.